kevynfg/graphql-tsx-project/README.md

-## Project Full-stack React with GraphQl, Typescript and MikroOrm
+## Project Full-stack React with GraphQl and Typescript
 Project made with latest of frameworks and stacks technologies

 ## Requirements